hhamud/sway-mode/README.md

 | C-c a       | sway-mode-fm-custom | an emacs function to format a specific sway file providing the forc toml path        |
 | C-c t       | sway-mode-test | an emacs function to activate forc test        |

+### LSP mode:

+Integration with forc-lsp requires that you have lsp-mode package installed and that you run lsp-mode with the major mode by running the command . ```M-x lsp-mode```